 1973 – 1979

 After taking over the business from his father, Nicholas started looking to modernize the stores.
-He gave the firm a more appropriate name, Advance Auto, which defined the subsequent development of the business.
+He gave the firm a more appropriate name, Advance Auto, which shaped the business’s subsequent development.
 The first logo belonged to a transitional period and had only a partial connection to automobiles.

-The logo’s shape resembled a license plate – an oval blue plate with Advance Auto inscribed on it.
-A white border around the edges and a thin black line surround the entire composition, making it complete.
-The oval shape is also associated with completeness and completeness because going into the Advance stores; you could buy everything you needed.
+The logo’s shape resembled a license plate, an oval blue plate with Advance Auto inscribed on it.
+A white border around the edges and a thin black line around the entire composition make it complete.
+The oval shape is also associated with completeness, as going into the Advance stores, you could buy everything you needed.

 The vertical slash between the words Advance and Auto separated the two directions of the company’s work.
 After the war, the company not only serviced cars but also sold a wide variety of goods from toys to furniture to stay afloat.